eduNEXT/tutor-contrib-edunext-distro/README.md

 tutor distro enable-private-packages
 ```

-- **local**: It will be necessary to build a new image and run the command tutor local init && tutor local start again.
+- **local**: It will be necessary to build a new image and run the command tutor local do init && tutor local start again.
-- **dev**: you must run the command tutor dev init && tutor dev start again.
+- **dev**: you must run the command tutor dev do init && tutor dev start again.

 ## How to override a default package